nneuhoff/traduction-translation-uebersetzung/en/services.md

 **Teach with confidence**: From e-learning materials to academic texts, accessibility is the key to effective education.
 My translations convey knowledge clearly and engagingly.

 ### Literature
-**Deliver impactful stories**: As an avid reader, I bring a keen sense of style, rhythm, and nuance to my work.
+**Successfull storytelling**: As an avid reader, I bring a keen sense of style, rhythm, and nuance to my work.
 I translate literary texts, essays, and creative content with sensitivity and precision.